grafana/k8s-monitoring-helm/charts/k8s-monitoring/docs/Customizations.md

 ### Scraping customizations

-These fields in the Helm chart's values affect how metric targets are scraped.
-Typically, you'll make changes here if you want to change something about how
+These fields affect how metric targets are scraped.
+Typically, you'll make changes here if you want to change something about how often to scrape or which target to scrape.

 * `metrics.<source>.scrapeInterval` - How often to scrape metrics from a target.
 * `metrics.scrapeInterval` - Same as above, but changes the global default.